jacobmaguirre/movie-list-code-challenge/README.md

 pip install -r requirements.txt
 ```

-Run api.py and use api with curl using examples below as a reference.
+Run api.py and use the api following the examples below.
 Requests and response are formatted in JSON.
-The database used is Mongodb and is hosted at Rackspace.
+The database used is Mongodb and it is hosted at Rackspace.
 I was not able to implement unit testing.

 ## API usage examples using curl